History of Gibraltar: Barbary pirate raids and wars with other European powers

 The threat of the Barbary pirates was soon joined by that of Spain's enemies in northern Europe.
 On 5 May 1607, during the Eighty Years' War, a Dutch fleet under Admiral Jacob van Heemskerk ambushed a Spanish fleet at anchor in the Bay of Gibraltar.
 The Dutch won an overwhelming victory in the Battle of Gibraltar, losing no ships and very few men while the entire Spanish fleet was destroyed with the loss of 3,000 men.
 The Spanish and Dutch declared a temporary truce in 1609 (the Twelve Years' Truce) and resumed hostilities in 1621, when a joint Dutch and Danish fleet arrived in the Strait to attack Spanish shipping.
-This time the Spanish succeeded in capturing and sinking a number of the attackers' ships in a second Battle of Gibraltar, driving away the rest.
+This time, the Spanish succeeded in capturing and sinking a number of the attackers' ships in a second Battle of Gibraltar, driving away the rest.

 An English military presence was briefly established at Gibraltar for the first time in 1620.
 The Spanish granted permission for the English fleet to use Gibraltar's port as a base for operations against the Barbary pirates, who were raiding the British and Irish coasts.
 Some in England had ambitions to turn the fleet against Spain rather than the Barbary coast.
 However, James I successfully resisted Parliamentary pressure to declare war on Spain and the fleet returned to England.
 After Charles I ascended the throne in 1625, a second English fleet was sent to the region with instructions to "take or spoil a town" on the Spanish coast.
 Gibraltar was one of the proposed targets on the basis that it was small, could easily be garrisoned, supplied and defended, and was in a highly strategic location.
 The English fleet instead attacked Cádiz in the belief that its sacking would be more immediately profitable, but the raid turned into a fiasco.
 The landing force looted the town's wine stores and was evacuated after four days of mass drunkenness without anything useful having been achieved.

 The presence of Spain's enemies in the Straits prompted the Spanish king Philip IV to order Gibraltar's defences to be strengthened.
-A new mole and gun platforms were built, though the latter's usefulness was limited due to a lack of gunners.
-The town was an unsanitary, crowded place, which probably contributed to the outbreak in 1649 of an epidemic – reportedly plague but possibly typhoid – which killed a quarter of the population.
+A new mole and gun platforms were built, though the platforms' usefulness was limited due to a lack of gunners.
+The town was an unsanitary, crowded place.
+These conditions probably contributed to the outbreak in 1649 of an epidemic (reportedly plague, but possibly typhoid) which killed a quarter of the population.
 English fleets returned to Gibraltar in 1651–52 and again in 1654–55 as temporary allies of the Spanish against French and Dutch shipping in the Straits.